Why Should I Earn a Degree in Early Childhood Education?

 Policymakers across the U.S. are working to expand access to quality preschool education.
 This is good news for students.
 It’s also good news for aspiring teachers!

-According to the Bureau of Labor Statistics (BLS), the number of preschool teaching jobs is expected to grow by 18% by 2030.
+According to the Bureau of Labor Statistics (BLS), preschool teaching jobs expect an 18% growth by 2030.
 Moreover, several organizations, like T.E.A.C.H.
 Early Childhood® and Bright Horizons, offer scholarships as part of their commitment to increasing the number of highly skilled educators.

 See Also: Top 21 Best Online Master’s in Educational Technology

-In 2015, the National Academies of Sciences made a researched recommendation that all lead educators in preschool settings should have a bachelor’s degree.
-While some preschool teaching jobs only require an associate’s degree, you can expect that employers prefer a bachelor’s degree, especially after the 2015 recommendation from the NAS.
+In 2015, the National Academies of Sciences recommended that lead educators in preschool settings should have a bachelor’s degree.
+While some preschool teaching jobs only require an associate’s degree, you can expect that employers prefer a bachelor’s program, especially after the 2015 recommendation from the NAS.

-Not only does a bachelor’s degree prepare you more thoroughly to be a preschool teacher, but it also prepares you for future academic pursuits.
+A bachelor’s degree prepares you more thoroughly to be a preschool teacher for future academic pursuits or career goals.
 For example, you’ll need a master’s degree to rise to an administrative position.
-But before you can do that, you must already have a bachelor’s degree.
+Before you can do that, you must already have a bachelor’s degree.

-Furthermore, bachelor’s degree typically results in higher pay than if you simply have an associate’s degree.
+Furthermore, graduates from a bachelor’s program typically result in higher pay than if you simply have an associate’s degree.
 According to a study by Northeastern University, the median salary for a bachelor’s degree holder is $18,772 more than that of a worker with an associate’s degree.
-What’s more, an associate’s degree nets you $7,332 more per year in earnings than if you have just a high school diploma.
-So, pursuing a bachelor’s degree can have a significant impact on your earnings.

 See Also: 30 Best Online Master’s in Educational Leadership

-Online colleges for early childhood education have programs designed with working students in mind, so your studies won’t be all-consuming.
+• Online early childhood education programs are designed with working students in mind, so your studies won’t be all-consuming.
 You might find that courses have flexible due dates.
-Many courses also don’t have set meeting times.
-This allows you to study on your own time, when it’s most convenient for you.
+This allows you to study at your own pace when it’s most convenient for you.

-There are financial benefits of studying online, too.
-For example, many colleges and universities charge a flat per-credit rate for online courses rather than charging in-state and out-of-state tuition.
-If you don’t live in the same state as your selected school, this can mean the difference of thousands of dollars in savings each semester.
+• Many colleges and universities charge a flat per-credit rate for online courses rather than charging in-state and out-of-state tuition.
+When you don’t live in the same state as your selected school, this can mean a difference of thousands of dollars in savings each semester.

-In the same vein, there are just as many federal financial aid opportunities for online learning at early childhood education online colleges as there are for on-campus students.
+• In the same vein, there are just as many federal financial aid opportunities for online learning as there are for on-campus students.
 In fact, you might find that there are specific scholarship and grant opportunities specifically for online learners such as yourself!

 See Also: 10 Tips for Maximizing Your Learning Experience in Online College

-Are there Accredited Online Colleges for Early Childhood Education?
+Are There Accredited Online Programs for Early Childhood Education?

-An accredited online early childhood education degree is important for a variety of reasons:
+Yes, there are many online colleges with accredited early childhood programs.
+An accredited online early childhood education degree is crucial for various reasons:

-• Many financial aid awards require that you attend an accredited school.
+• Many financial aid awards require attending an accredited school.

-• Some licensure exams require that your degree is from an accredited school.
+• Some licensure exams require that your degree be from an accredited school.

-• Employers often prefer that employees graduated from an accredited school.
+• Employers often prefer that employees graduate from an accredited school.

 See Also: 30 Top Fastest Masters Degree Programs in the United States